 Acupuncture involves the insertion of very fine needles at particular points on the body.
 These points are linked by pathways known as ‘meridians’ or ‘channels’.
 Insertion and gentle manipulation of the needles affects the subtle energy or ‘life-force’ of the body, known as ‘Qi’, which flows, via the meridian system, throughout the body and to all of the internal organs.

 Through skilful selection, combination and stimulation of points and channels, based on traditional methods of assessment, the Acupuncturist’s aim is to facilitate and restore harmonious function in body, mind and spirit.

-In some instances, to enhance the effect, I use a ‘moxa stick’ comprised mainly of the herb, Ai Ye (Artemisia, or mugwort), the end of which is ignited and moved back and forth over the body area being treated.
+In some instances, to enhance the effect, I use a ‘moxa stick’ comprised mainly of the herb, Ai Ye (Artemisia, or mugwort), the end of which is ignited.
+The heating glow it produces is moved back and forth over the body area being treated.
 This gently warms and further stimulates the flow of Qi and blood.
 Moxa can also be used in a variety of other ways, with or without needles.
 These techniques are collectively referred to as ‘moxibustion’.

 CHINESE HERBAL MEDICINE

 Though less well known in the West than acupuncture, China’s traditional herbal medicine has an equally long history.
 Following the same painstaking process of assessment and differentiation used in acupuncture, the Herbalist prescribes a carefully-balanced combination of ingredients, designed to address the particulars of each case, and tailored to the specific needs and condition of the individual client.

 Chinese herbs can be administered in several ways.
 I use mainly ‘raw’ or ‘loose’ herbs, as opposed to powders or pills, and these are usually cooked in water (or ‘decocted’).
 This herbal drink is then taken 2-3 times per day.